ChrisWhealy/Cordova-Create/README.md

 <a name="header7"></a>
 ##7) Restarting a Failed Build
-In the event that a particular step of the build process fails, `cva-create` will attempt to continue the build up until it reaches a point where no further progress is possible.

-After you have corrected the cause of the failure, you can restart the build by issuing the command:
+In the event that a particular step of the build process fails, `cva-create` will stop at the first failed step.
+Once you have fixed the cause of the failure, you do not need to repeat the earlier steps of the build that completed successfully, you can restart the build by issuing the command:

   `cva-create restart`

-`cva-create` will restore the build steps and execution environment that were used by the last build attempt, and restart the build process from the first failed step.
+`cva-create` will then restart the build process starting at the first step that previously failed.

-Steps are determined to have succeeded or failed based on their return code:
+Steps are determined to have succeeded or failed based on their return code.
+Any build step that:

-  * -1 --> the step has not yet executed
+  * Has not yet executed has an initial return code of -1
-  * &nbsp;0 --> the step executed successfully
-  * >0 --> the step failed
+  * Executed successfully has a return code of 0
+  * Failed has a return code greater than 0

 Certain steps are deemed never to fail (such as writing to the console) and therefore always return zero.